 - In general, in the USA net neutrality laws are constantly changing.

-Granted, net neutrality is a burning topic all around the world, but in this article, we will focus on the USA.
+Granted, net neutrality is a burning topic all around the world, but in this article, we will focus on the US.

 Net Neutrality History Timeline

-- In the early 2000s, internet providers ban customers from using VPNs or even setting their own Wi-Fi routers and inspired the net neutrality movement.
+- The early 2000s - internet providers ban customers from using VPNs or even setting their own Wi-Fi routers and inspired the net neutrality movement.

-- In 2005, the FCC fined North Carolina service provider Madison River and ordered it to stop blocking phone calls over the internet – this was one of the first efforts to enforce net neutrality rules.
+- 2005 - the FCC fines North Carolina service provider Madison River and ordered it to stop blocking phone calls over the internet - this was one of the first efforts to enforce net neutrality rules.

-- In 2008, the FCC told Comcast to stop throttling BitTorrent connections on its network.
+- 2008 - the FCC tells Comcast to stop throttling BitTorrent connections on its network.
 Comcast denied throttling and successfully sued the FCC, winning the argument that Comcast could slow down connections if it wanted to.

-- In 2009, Apple was blocking iPhone users from making Skype calls at the request of AT&T. The companies relented under pressure from the FCC.
+- 2009 - Apple is blocking iPhone users from making Skype calls at the request of AT&T. The companies relented under pressure from the FCC.

-- In 2010, the FCC approved the Open Internet Order, preventing internet providers from blocking or throttling internet access.
+- 2010 - the FCC approves the Open Internet Order, preventing internet providers from blocking or throttling internet access.

-- In 2015, under Obama the FCC passed its Net Neutrality Order, preventing the blocking or prioritizing of any internet traffic.
+- 2015 - under Obama the FCC passes its Net Neutrality Order, preventing the blocking or prioritizing of any internet traffic.
 The classifications of ISPs changed and they were now subjected to government regulation.

-- In 2016, the FCC adopted the Internet Consumer Privacy Order, ensuring users have control over how their ISP handles their information.
+- 2016 - the FCC adopts the Internet Consumer Privacy Order, ensuring users have control over how their ISP handles their information.

-- In 2017, under Trump and chairman Ajit Pai, the FCC voted to abandon its previous orders, enabling providers to block or throttle content as they see fit.
+- 2017 - under Trump and chairman Ajit Pai, the FCC votes to abandon its previous orders, enabling providers to block or throttle content as they see fit.

-- In 2018, Senator Angus King introduced the Save the Internet Bill in an effort to restore and save net neutrality.
+- 2018 - Senator Angus King introduces the Save the Internet Bill in an effort to restore and save net neutrality.